 Another factor you might be considering is the amount and kind of training you would need to undergo to be a dental assistant or medical assistant.
 In this section, we’ll talk about how long the studies would take, what major subjects you would take up, and how the licensure process works.

-The first step is to complete the needed formal education through a Dental Assistant Program.
+The first step is completing formal education through a Dental Assistant Program.
 This will typically take about a year to complete.
 To get into this program, completion of high school with an emphasis on sciences is required.
 Additionally, some programs require their students to maintain a valid CPR Level C Certificate.

 The following mandatory skills will be covered in the training program: